auth0/docs/articles/getting-started/the-basics.md

 ## Domains

 As discussed in the previous section, when you create a new account with Auth0, you are asked to pick a name for your **Tenant**.
-This name, appended with `auth0.com`, will be your Auth0 **Domain**.
-It's the base URL you will be using when you want to access our API and the URL where users are redirected in order to authenticate.
+This name, appended with `auth0.com`, will be your Auth0 **Domain** (you can also use [custom domains](#custom-domains)).
+It's the base URL you will be using to access our API and the URL where users are redirected in order to authenticate.

 Auth0 supports three regional subdomains:
 - `auth0.com` for US